psu13/mutable-hakyll/posts/how-to-beat-malenia-if-you-are-not-that-good.md

 So maybe some day I'll be able to avoid it even point blank.
 But I would not get my hopes up.

-What I do instead is try to keep medium distance and mostly get the pokes in when I am rolling to avoid things that she is doing.
-I do a bit of crouch poking too, but not enough to get into trouble.
+What I do instead is try to keep enough distance to be able to run away from the attack and use the long range of the sword pokes to get damage in.
+This is actually the hardest thing about phase 1 of the fight.
+She is so passive in phase 1 that to make any progress in the fight you have to walk about and try to hit her in the face.
+But if you do that you risk being right next to her when the WFD starts.

-I also use Lightning Spear from range to try and bait out the Waterfowl when I know it's likely coming anyway.
-This works remarkably well in phase 1 but not 2.
+I ended up using Lightning Spear from range to try and bait out the Waterfowl when I know it's likely coming anyway.
+This works remarkably well at least once or twice per run.

 Once you are pretty good at phase 1 you just have to see phase 2 enough to learn how to parse the visual cues with all the wings and shit on the screen and get used to the much